Michael Gove: Early career

 In January 1996 he joined The Times as a leader writer and assumed posts as its comment editor, home affairs editor, assistant editor, and Saturday editor.
-He also wrote a weekly column on politics and current affairs for the paper from 1999 until 2005 and contributed to The Times Literary Supplement, Prospect magazine and The Spectator.
+He also wrote a weekly column on politics and current affairs for the paper from 1999 until 2005 and contributed to The Times Literary Supplement, Prospect magazine, and The Spectator.
 He was on good terms with the owner of the paper, Rupert Murdoch, whom Gove described in evidence before the Leveson Inquiry as "one of the most impressive and significant figures of the last 50 years".
-He wrote a sympathetic biography of Michael Portillo, Michael Portillo: The Future of the Right, and a highly critical study of the Northern Ireland peace process, The Price of Peace, where he compared the Good Friday Agreement to appeasement of the Nazis in the 1930s.
-During his period at The Times he also broadcast regularly, on programmes including Any Questions?, The Week in Westminster, The Book Quiz, Moral Maze and Newsnight Review (all on the BBC).
+He wrote a sympathetic biography of Michael Portillo and a highly critical study of the Northern Ireland peace process, The Price of Peace, where he compared the Good Friday Agreement to appeasement of the Nazis in the 1930s.
+During his period at The Times he also broadcast regularly, on programmes including Any Questions?, The Week in Westminster, The Book Quiz, Moral Maze, and Newsnight Review (all on the BBC).

 Gove co-founded Policy Exchange, a conservative think tank launched in 2002, and chaired it for three years.
-He was seen as part of an influential group of Conservatives referred to as the Notting Hill set, which included future party leader David Cameron, future Chancellor of the Exchequer George Osborne, Ed Vaizey, Nick Boles, and Rachel Whetstone.
+He was seen as part of an influential group of Conservatives referred to as the Notting Hill set, which included David Cameron, George Osborne, Ed Vaizey, Nick Boles, and Rachel Whetstone.
 They were considered modernisers within the Conservative Party, combining socially liberal positions with an emphasis on environmental issues.
 Having been passed over for the editorship of The Times and seen his authority diminish, Gove began to focus on a political career.
 Cameron, who had long encouraged him privately, publicly urged him to enter politics, writing: "Give up the journalist's expense account and cast aside ambitions of editing the Thunderer.
 Gird up your loins and prepare for late nights sitting on uncomfortable green benches...
 In short, Michael, become a Tory MP."
 In 2004, Gove was commissioned to write a biography of Henry St John, 1st Viscount Bolingbroke.
 On 5 July 2004, he won the Conservative candidacy for Surrey Heath, after the sitting MP Nick Hawkins was deselected by the local Conservative association amid disputes over his personal conduct.
 Gove then arranged to leave the staff of The Times, but was retained on a contract to write a weekly column for the newspaper and other such pieces as might be commissioned ad hoc.
 Gove has helped to write speeches for Cabinet and Shadow Cabinet ministers, including Peter Lilley and Michael Howard.